Impact on Business (GRI3-3)

 Resettlement and Relocation

 CKPower actively listens and responds to complaints from community members through a structured investigation process that complies with ISO 14001:2015 standards, ensuring that all complaints are reviewed and appropriately addressed.
-Additionally, the Company conducts regular site visits and and engages in open discussions with local communities to gather feedback, recommendations, and concerns, fostering transparent and constructive communication.
+Additionally, the Company conducts regular site visits at least once a year and engages in open discussions with local communities to gather feedback, recommendations, and concerns, fostering transparent and constructive communication.

 1. Complaint Reception